Enrolling newly arrived LBOTE students

 Information about each student’s level of English language proficiency (ELP), prior education and experiences and family situation will assist the school to understand and support their language, academic and wellbeing needs.

 If the students have attended another school, either a primary school or an Intensive English Centre (IEC) or Intensive English High School (IEHS), valuable information will be included in the primary school or IEC/IEHS Exit report.
-Important information and insights can also be gained by talking to the students themselves and their parents or carers during the enrolment interview.
+Important information and insights can also be gained by talking to the students and their parents or carers during the enrolment interview.

 Information about the student’s language background, visa class and subclass and EAL/D phase should be recorded on the Enrolment Registration (ERN) system.
 Information collected in the enrolment interview and initial assessments can be recorded in a Student Learning Plan.
 Templates to assist with this process can be found on the department's Personalised learning webpage.

 Inform other staff in the school about the new student(s), including their strengths, interests, wellbeing and learning needs.
+Identify students who need additional orientation and transition.

 Plan and deliver the Welcome Program or similar orientation program.